 Why Framing Matters More Than Most People Realize

-I didn’t set out thinking framing would matter as much as it does.
+I did not set out thinking framing would matter as much as it does.

-When I was in college—first at Centre College in Danville, and later at the University of Kentucky—I was focused on drawing and painting.
-But during that time, I took a job at a custom frame shop in Lexington.
-I trained under a master framer there, and over time, became one myself.
+When I was in college, first at Centre College in Danville and later at the University of Kentucky, I was focused on drawing and painting.
+During that time, I took a job at a custom frame shop in Lexington.
+I trained under a master framer there and, over time, became one myself.

 That experience changed how I see artwork.

-Because framing isn’t just a finishing step—it’s what allows a piece to actually live in a space.
+Because framing is not just a finishing step.
+It is what allows a piece to actually live in a space.

 It becomes a reminder of how you felt there.

-They become part of the rhythm of your home. —Rachel
+The best pieces are not just looked at.
+They become part of the rhythm of your home.

 Facebook Pinterest Email LinkedIn